 Available tools

-The CodSpeed MCP server exposes four tools:| Tool | Description |
+The CodSpeed MCP server exposes five tools:| Tool | Description |

 |---|---|

-list_repositories | List all CodSpeed-enabled repositories you have access to, including visibility and descriptions. |
+list_repositories | List all CodSpeed-enabled repositories that you have access to.
+Returns repository names, visibility, and descriptions. |

-list_runs | List recent performance runs for a repository, with optional filters for branch, event type, and status. |
+list_runs | List recent performance runs for a repository.
+Returns run IDs, commit hashes, status, event type, branch, and PR information. |

-compare_runs | Compare two performance runs and return a detailed report with regressions, improvements, and new benchmarks. |
+compare_runs | Compare two performance runs and return a markdown performance report.
+Shows benchmark-level comparisons including improvements, regressions, and new or missing benchmarks. |

 Authentication